JonathanFF29/FullTimeForceTest/README.md

 Backend Execution
 1. Navigate to the backend project directory: cd full-time-force-back
+2. npm install
-2. Execute the following command to start the backend server in development mode: npm run start:dev
+3. Execute the following command to start the backend server in development mode: npm run start:dev